Policy 410.10 - Policy on Teleworking for Stateside Employees

 UMUC shall provide any necessary office supplies.
 Out-of-pocket expenses for supplies normally available in the office will not be reimbursed.

 UMUC/USM policies, rules and practices shall apply at the telework site, including those governing communicating internally and with the public, employee rights and responsibilities, facilities and equipment management, financial management, all computing policies including acceptable use and information security, information resource management, purchasing of property and services, and safety.
 Failure to follow policy, rules and/or procedures may result in termination of the telework arrangement and/or disciplinary action.

-All work shall be performed according to the same high standards as would normally be expected at the primary worksite.
+Quality of Work All work shall be performed according to the same high standards as would normally be expected at the primary worksite.

 Confidentiality and Security

 Security and confidentiality shall be maintained by the teleworker at the same level as expected at all worksites.
 Restricted access or confidential material shall not be taken out of the primary worksite or accessed through a computer unless approved in advance by the supervisor.
 The Employee agrees to protect University records from unauthorized disclosure or damage and will comply with all University policies, requirements, and applicable laws regarding disclosure of University information, including but not limited to all personnel records, all student records under the Family Educational Rights and Privacy Act (FERPA), and all medical documentation pursuant to the Health Insurance Portability and Accountability Act (HIPAA).The Eligible Employee agrees to adhere to UMUC's Acceptable Use policy and End User Device Guidelines.

 The supervisor or the Eligible Employee may discontinue the telework arrangement for any reason (including but not limited to performance deficiencies, etc.) generally giving at least a two weeks notice.